![]() |

 (Note: For much of the past decade I was closely involved in NCSA activities and served as a member of its board of directors on behalf of ESET, a founding member of STOP.
 THINK.
 CONNECT, and my employer from 2011 to 2019.)

-During October, 2020, I will be adding some fresh thoughts on cybersecurity to this blog as well as revisiting and re-tweeting some of my awareness work with NCSA and ESET.
 On social media I will be pointing people to accounts like @StaySafeOnline and @Cyber to get the latest in this year's awareness month activities.
 These are being hash-tagged #BeCyberSmart (in previous years the hashtag #CyberAware was used).

 For readers in the EU: "The European Cybersecurity Month (ECSM) is the European Union’s annual campaign dedicated to promoting cybersecurity among EU citizens and organisations, and to providing up-to-date online security information through awareness raising and sharing of good practices" (see the ECSM website for more).